 There aren’t “new” or “secret” techniques.
 That’s just some BS somebody made up with a lot of marketing hype.

 If you really want to loosen up those tight hamstrings, the best thing to do is rely on tested and 100% proven protocols that have been used effectively by therapists around the world.

 The tips above are just the tip of the iceberg.
-Our fully customizable Focused Flexibility program helps you address your specific needs through detailed assessment and simple programming, helping you make lasting flexibility progress.
+Our customizable stretching course, Focused Flexibility, will help you take these ideas further and address your specific needs.

 Get More Flexible Where You Need It

 FF is completely customizable for assessing and improving your mobility and flexibility for greater ease of movement.

 If you haven’t made the kind of progress you want with your hamstring flexibility in the past, don’t let that stop you from trying a different approach.
 Give these tips a try and start making real progress.